Strategic bankruptcy problem: Rule-proposal games

 The process converges.
 Moreover, it has a unique Nash equilibrium, in which the payoffs are equal to the ones prescribed by the constrained equal awards rule.

-Herrero's game

 Herrero describes a dual game, in which, at each round, each claimant's claim is replaced with the minimum amount awarded to him by a proposed rule.
 This process, too, has a unique Nash equilibrium, in which the payoffs are equal to the ones prescribed by the constrained equal losses rule.

+Bouwhuis, Borm and Hendrickx present a game in which each claimant selects a parameter between zero and one, and the estate is divided by the member of the TAL-family corresponding to the mean of the chosen parameters.
+They prove that Nash equilibria exist for any number of claimants, giving the full set of equilibria for two claimants and, for more claimants, an existence proof based on the notion of a pivotal player; claimants with large claims tend to favor rules closer to constrained equal losses while smaller claimants favor rules closer to constrained equal awards.

 Amount-proposal game

 Sonn describes the following sequential game.